Excelsior7/gen_ai_for_business_course/README.md

 Regarding the taxonomy, you must follow three rules:
 1. The categories should cover the entire range of comments.
 Every comment must be categorized.
 2. Use the appropriate level of granularity to facilitate analysis.
+(Create up to 25 categories)
 3. Maximize the distance between categories to avoid redundancy.

 FORMAT: